HajdukSanchez/Google-Clone/README.md

 # Google Clone

-> Created with the knowledge obtaiined on "curso práctico de html y css" on Platzi
+> Created with the knowledge obtained on "curso práctico de html y css" on Platzi

 ### About